MrMystery10-del/AoC_2023/README.md

 ### Puzzle 8
 For the first part, I used brute force and it worked pretty fast, but then I got stuck on part 2.
 I tried brute force again, but after 20 minutes of running, I realized it would take forever.
 Then I noticed that it always took the same number of steps to reach ..Z.
 So I used my brain and figured out that I could just multiply all the values to get a result that was divisible by all the results to ..Z.
 But that was wrong because it wanted the fastest way to reach ..Z on all paths.
 Then I remembered that I could simplify the result, but since I didn't know how to code that, I just googled a lcm function implementation lol.

+### Puzzle 9
+Today is the first day of my four-day Rust puzzles.
+Fortunately, I already know Rust, so I don’t have to learn a new language in a hurry like I did with Kotlin and Go for previous puzzles.
+Today’s puzzle was easy but enjoyable, and I really liked it.
+Rust is always fun to code with.
+For part 2, I literally only had to change two lines: from vector.last() to vector.first(), and the return statement of the recursive inner function.